WEBPAGE UPDATED Saturday May 12, 2018

-This web page provides unique insight to why some fishing oxygen systems fail to oxygenate in the summer, when you really need and depend on an oxygen life support system to keep your bait and tournament fish alive and healthy all day or several days.
+This web page provides unique insight to why some fishing oxygen systems fail to oxygenate in the summer, when you really need and depend on an oxygen life support system to keep your bait supercharged and tournament fish alive and healthy all day to the afternoon weigh-in or alive and healthy several days.

-Fishing Oxygen Systems fail to oxygenate when they DO NOT and/or WILL NOT deliver nor maintain the minimal safe dose of pure 100% oxygen continuously in your livewell water Whether your livewell is stocked correctly, seriously overstocked or your livewell water temperature is 65 F – 85 F – 90 F makes no difference if the DO is safe.
+Fishing Oxygen Systems fail to oxygenate when they DO NOT and/or WILL NOT deliver nor maintain the minimal safe dose of pure 100% oxygen continuously into your livewell water.
+Whether your livewell is stocked correctly, seriously overstocked or your livewell water temperature is 65 F – 85 F – 90 F makes no difference provided the fisherman can adjust and deliver the “correct dose of oxygen.”
+The correct dose of oxygen must be delivered continuously and variable depending on the stocking density.
+The minimal safe dose of oxygen is always relative to the total stocking density, not the livewell water volume, livewell water pump volume or shape of the livewell or bait tank.

-Safe, continuous livewell DO is100% -150% DO Saturation when the livewell is stocked full of live bait (2.5 lbs. live bait per gallon of livewell/bait tank water) or heavy limit of tournament game fish in the summer.
-Most fishermen have had bad experiences with unsafe livewell DO’s in summer livewells.
+Safe, continuous livewell DO is100% -150% DO Saturation when the livewell is stocked heavy with live bait (2.5 lbs. live bait per gallon of livewell/bait tank water) or heavy limit of tournament game fish (3.0 lbs of tournament game fish per gallon of livewell water) in the summer.
+Most fishermen using livewell aerators, ice and chemicals have had very bad experiences with unsafe (hypoxic) livewell DO’s in summer livewells.
+That should be expected and no surprise.

 FACT: Any pure oxygen system that delivers a low dose or fixed dose of pure 100% oxygen that is not safe nor sufficient to continuously oxygenate all the captive fish or live bait being transported in livewells and bait tanks safely is no better than standard mechanical aerators and water pumps that also fail to safely oxygenate livewell water every summer… the result of low unsafe dissolved oxygen is always the same – dead bait, sick bait and sickly or dead tournament fish at weigh-in.